History

 The Levi’s® 501® jeans, “the garment of the 20th century”

-In the ’50s, the 501® jeans were worn with high cuffs, as showed by Marlon Brando in 1953 in the movie The Wild One and Marilyn Monroe, who used to wear them on and off movie sets.
-So, after the Second World War, the 501® jeans became the pants of the young generations who wanted to leave conservative ideas behind.
-Many people started to see them as controversial garments that suited only vandals, and some schools prohibited them.
+In the ’50s, 501® jeans were worn with high cuffs, as shown by Marlon Brando in 1953’s “The Wild One” and by Marilyn Monroe, who wore them on and off movie sets.
+They proved that, after the Second World War, the 501® jeans became the pants of younger generations who wanted to leave conservative ideas behind.
+Many people began to see them as controversial garments suited only to vandals, and some schools prohibited them.

-In the ’60s, the 501® jeans were worn by counterculture representatives: Woodstock’s audience, demonstrators for civil rights, pacifists protesting the war in Vietnam, mods and rockets in Great Britain.
-Ripped, painted, or patched, they were used as a canvas to express ideas freely.
-In 1963, they appeared on the cover of the album The Freewheelin’ Bob Dylan.
+In the ’60s, the 501® jeans were worn by counterculture figures: Woodstock’s audience, civil rights demonstrators, pacifists protesting the war in Vietnam, and mods and rockers in Great Britain.
+Ripped, painted, or patched, they served as canvases to express ideas freely.
+In 1963, they appeared on the cover of the album “The Freewheelin’ Bob Dylan.”

-Over the two following decades, the 501® jeans became popular worldwide, from Japan to the Soviet Union, from rock and hip hop to technology and entrepreneurship.
-In 1999, the Times declared them “the garment of the 20th century”.
+Over the following two decades, the 501® jeans became popular worldwide, from Japan to the Soviet Union, from rock and hip hop to technology and entrepreneurship.
+In 1999, the Times declared them “the garment of the 20th century.”
 Their market is still flourishing, and vintage pairs also sell like hotcakes.

 The greatest story ever worn

-To celebrate the 150th anniversary of its 501® jeans, Levi’s® launched the campaign The Greatest Story Ever Worn, in which different people worldwide tell how the iconic garment influenced their lives.
-As stated by Levi’s®, the campaign “celebrates the 501® jeans’ incredible past and its role in countless historical, cultural and personal moments in order to inspire a new generation to write the next chapter”.
+To celebrate the 150th anniversary of its 501® jeans, Levi’s® launched the campaign “The Greatest Story Ever Worn,” in which people worldwide share how the garment influenced their lives.
+As stated by Levi’s®, the campaign “celebrates the 501® jeans’ incredible past and its role in countless historical, cultural, and personal moments in order to inspire a new generation to write the next chapter”.

-The Greatest Story Ever Worn debuted during the Grammy Awards 2023 with three short films directed by Martin de Thurah and Melina Matsoukas and inspired by true stories.
-The first, Precious Cargo, tells how Kingston’s residents gave 501® jeans their distinctive style when the garment arrived in Jamaica in the ‘70s.
-The second, Legends Never Die, is about a devoted wearer who wanted to be buried in his 501® jeans and asked all his funeral attendees to wear them too.
-The third, Fair Exchange, tells the story of a Georgian boy who swapped his family’s cow for a pair of 501® jeans.
+“The Greatest Story Ever Worn” debuted at the 2023 Grammy Awards with three short films directed by Martin de Thurah and Melina Matsoukas and inspired by true stories.
+The first, “Precious Cargo,” tells how Kingston’s residents gave 501® jeans their distinctive style when the garment arrived in Jamaica in the ‘70s.
+The second, “Legends Never Die,” is about a devoted wearer who wanted to be buried in his 501® jeans and asked all his funeral attendees to wear them too.
+The third, “Fair Exchange,” tells the story of a Georgian boy who swapped his family’s cow for a pair of 501® jeans.

 Ian Berry’s artwork for Levi’s®